toidiu/toidiu.github.io/content/notes/quic.md

 - whats the strategy for preventing connection id exhaustion? given 64bit length, 1 conn/sec => years = 583,386,176,284
 - do we impl 0-RTT? will we offer it in the future?
 - what exactly is the difference between frame and packet? is a packet a UDP datagram? do they provide overlapping functionality and if so when do you use one over the other (for example NEW_TOKEN vs Retry packet in 8.1.1)?
+- is a path a different physical network path? does the client konw that a new network path was created and thus initialte a path migration?
+  - i foresee high latency if path migration is initiated too frequently. 'stuckness' can also happen if connection_ids are used up and abandoned too quickly.
+- whats the difference between path and connection migration?